 Environmental impact assessment

-Some mineral and waste developments can have a significant effect on the environment and accordingly an Environmental Impact Assessment (EIA) may have to be undertaken and results submitted along with the planning application in the form of an Environmental Statement.
+Some mineral and waste developments can have a significant effect on the environment and accordingly an environmental impact assessment (EIA) may have to be undertaken and results submitted along with the planning application in the form of an environmental statement.
 Planning officers can give advice about this.

 Intending applicants can request a formal view about whether EIA is required in a particular case by asking for a screening opinion.

-Where EIA is required applicants are encouraged to ask for a formal view about what we think should be included in an EIA such as the impact on people, flora, fauna, soils, water, air, architectural and archaeological heritage and landscape by asking for a 'scoping opinion'.
+Where EIA is required applicants are encouraged to ask for a formal view about what we think should be included in an EIA such as the effect on people, flora, fauna, soils, water, air, architectural and archaeological heritage and landscape by asking for a 'scoping opinion'.